phillipashe/express-warcardgame/README.md

 ## Overview
 `node-warcard-game` is a simple express backend developed to simulate two players playing through a game of War.
 This was written with Node v16.15.1, using Express v4.18.1, though it will likely work with other versions.
 Tests are written using Jest.

-## Notes
-`node-warcardgame-codechallenge` isn't perfect.
-This app represents a few hours of work over the weekend, and should not be considered indicative of the full potential of this project.

 ## Pre-requisites
 - npm
 - Node.js